Any advice for new writers?

 No, I have no influence in Andrews McMeel's publishing decisions.
 Guidelines are set in place to give everyone a fair chance.
 Please seek out a literary agent if you need additional help.

 Who are some of your favorite poets?

 I'm obsessed with poetry and have so many favorites.
-Maya Angelou, Saul Williams, Lucille Clifton, Ocean Vuong, Pablo Neruda, Nayyirah Waheed, and Warsan Shire.
+A few of them are Maya Angelou, Saul Williams, Lucille Clifton, Ocean Vuong, Pablo Neruda, Nayyirah Waheed, and Warsan Shire.